Lower respiratory tract infections

 In 2021 the only full national Level 4 lockdown was between 17 August 2021 and 31 August 2021.
 Outside of this period, regional Level 4 and 3 restrictions were used (particularly in the Auckland region), but lower level restrictions were in place for much of the cold and flu season across the country.

-Usual winter LRTI hospitalisation peak returned in 2021
+Usual winter LRTI hospitalisation peak still evident, but admissions higher than usual in summer

 Information about this data